coin3x/mali-multi-viewport-cmdbuf-reuse-bug-repro/README.md

 You can modify the `repro_mode` field in `app/src/main/cpp/Renderer.h` to see how the normal/buggy behavior would look like.

-> Disclaimer: this repository contains source code generated with LLM, which may
+> Warning: this repository contains source code that hasn't been fully deslopped,
-> include invalid code and will have licensing issue.
+> which may include invalid code and will have licensing issue.

 [^1]:  The stored value is actually maximum seen viewport index plus 1.